kubeflow/website/content/docs/started/k8s/kfctl-k8s-istio.md

 ### Deploy Kubeflow

+Before you proceed to install Kubeflow, ensure you have configured volume provisioning in your Kubernetes cluster appropriately as mentioned [below](#automatic-provisioning-of-persistent-volumes-in-kubernetes).

 Follow these steps to deploy Kubeflow:

 1. Download a `kfctl` release from the [Kubeflow releases page](https://github.com/kubeflow/kubeflow/releases/) and unpack it: